hectorastrom/CRInteractive/README.md

 # CRInteractive <img src="logo.png" style="float: right;" alt="logo" width="100"/>

 ## Introduction
-CRInteractive is an innovated web app designed to quantify the rowing stroke, create a home for coach-athlete communication, and unify team goals built for our team at Community Rowing Inc. (CRI).
+CRInteractive is an innovative web app designed to quantify the rowing stroke, create a home for coach-athlete communication, and unify team goals built for our team at Community Rowing Inc. (CRI).

 ## Technologies
 - **Back-End**: Built with Flask in Python.
 PostgreSQL database held data.